giantswarm/docs/README.md

 For a reference of all rules please check the [DavidAnson/markdownlint documentation](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

 There is a project specific configuration in place via the `.markdownlint.yaml` file.

+To check locally whether all internal links are correct, use `make linkcheck`.

+To check both internal and external links, use `make linkcheck-external`.

 ## License